regl-project/regl/RATIONALE.md

 Immediate mode rendering is a minimal extension of direct wrapping which abstracts rendering of multiple draw calls using the composition of subroutines.
 State changes are tracked by pushing/popping to a stack, allowing for the procedural nesting.
 I think there is a strong case to be made that immediate mode rendering is an intuitive way to reason about computer graphics.
 Immediate concepts are present in "turtle graphics" systems like [Logo](https://en.wikipedia.org/wiki/Turtle_graphics) which are used to teach children basic programming skills.
 Historically, it is also how OpenGL 1.x worked.
 A more modern example is the [processing language](https://processing.org) or the DOM's [Canvas 2D API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API), both of which are popular with artists and creative/non-technical developers.

 However, the convenience of immediate mode rendering comes at a cost.
 Modern GPUs are distributed systems, and the bus connecting them to the CPU has limited bandwidth and high latency.
 In order to take full advantage of their processing power it is necessary to cache data locally on the GPU and minimize this communication bottleneck.
-This is hard to do in the immediate mode rendering paradigm, since it encourages a style of development where resources are continuously resent from the CPU down to the GPU for each drawable object.
+This is hard to do in the simple immediate mode rendering paradigm, since it encourages the CPU to retransmit all data each frame.

-* Easier to extend immediate mode
-* Complex resource life cycle management
-    + initialization
-    + render
-    + update
-    + destruction
+### Retained mode

+Low latency rendering requires storing data on the GPU.

+#### CRUD pattern

+* *Creation*
+* *Rendering*
+* *Update*
+* *Deletion*

 * Hard to manage state transitions, can waste time rebinding
 * Hard to share resources
 * Multipass coordination is difficult

-### Retained mode
+#### Scene graphs

+Motivation is to make rendering more declarative

 Examples: